Harlem River Greenway (Bronx)

 NYC DOT is initiating a planning process to develop a 7-mile Harlem River Greenway in The Bronx, creating a continuous walking and cycling connection between Van Cortland Park and Randall’s Island.
 The implementation plan will aim to better connect Bronxites to their waterfront and provide a critical north-south bike commuting corridor.
 Bronxites will help shape the plan through a community-based process, which began with three online public workshops in April 2023.

-Each workshop collected community feedback within the geographic area of three potential greenway segments:
+Each workshop collected community feedback focused on existing conditions within the geographic area of three potential greenway segments:

 Tuesday, April 18th, 6-8PM: Van Cortlandt Park to University Heights Bridge